kedharnadhG/namaste-javascript-notes/notes/season-2/lecture-05.md

 Promise.all([p1, p2, p3]) -> Lets assume we are making 3 API call to fetch data.
 Also assume **p1** takes **3 seconds**, **p2** takes **1 second**, **p3** takes **2 seconds**.

 In first scenario let's assume all 3 promises are successful.
-So Promise.all will take **3secs** and will give promise value of result like [val1, val2, val3].
+So Promise.all will take **3secs** because all the promises execute parallelly and will give promise value of result like [val1, val2, val3].
 It will wait for all of them to finish then it will collect the results and give array as output.

 What if any of the promise gets rejected, for eg: Promise.all([p1, p2, p3]).
 But this time, p2 get rejected after 1 sec.
 Thus Promise.all will throw same error as p2 immediately as soon as error happened.
 It will not wait for other promise to either become success or failure.
 Moreover, p1 and p2 wont get cancelled as they are already triggered so it may result in success or failure depending upon their fate but Promise.all wont care.
-So its a situation of or/null.
+So its a situation of all / null.

 💡 To conclude, the Promise.all() waits for all the input promises to resolve and returns a new promise that resolves to an array containing the results of the input promises.
 If one of the input promises is rejected, the Promise.all() method immediately returns a promise that is rejected with an error of the first rejected promise.